gazebosim/gz-tools/README.md

 [http://ignitionrobotics.org](http://ignitionrobotics.org)

-# Install
+# Installation

 These instructions are for installing only Ignition Tools.
 If you're interested in using all the Ignition libraries, check out this [Ignition installation](https://ignitionrobotics.org/docs/latest/install).

-We recommend following the Binary Install instructions to get up and running as quickly and painlessly as possible.
+We recommend following the Binary Installation instructions to get up and running as quickly and painlessly as possible.

-The Source Install instructions should be used if you need the very latest software improvements, you need to modify the code, or you plan to make a contribution.
+The Source Installation instructions should be used if you need the very latest software improvements, you need to modify the code, or you plan to make a contribution.

 Windows support: Currently, the library builds on Windows, but the `ign` command-line tool is not readily functional.
 We are investigating this.

-## Binary Install
+## Binary Installation

 ### Ubuntu

 On Ubuntu systems, `apt-get` can be used to install `ignition-tools`:
 ```
 sudo apt install libignition-tools<#>-dev
 ```